repleo/bounca/docs/source/tutorials/create_certificate_authority.rst

     Inspect CRL and OCSP links of intermediate certificat

 This guide has shown you how to setup a root certificate authority with BounCA and how to generate an intermediate certificate.
-You can now generate server and client certificates to enable encrypted HTTPS connections and client authorisation.
+You can now generate server certificates (:ref:`create_server_certificates`) and client certificates (:ref:`create_client_certificates`) to enable encrypted HTTPS connections and client authorisation.